razavioo/emad.dev/index.md

 <div class="highlight">
   <h3>Dooz (Morabaraba Game)</h3>
   <p>An open-source implementation of the classic Morabaraba board game.
-The core logic has been reused in over 20 other applications, with derivative versions achieving <strong>50,000+ downloads</strong> on Google Play. <a href="https://github.com/razavioo/Dooz" target="_blank">View on GitHub →</a></p>
+The core logic has been reused in over 20 other applications, with derivative versions achieving <strong>50,000+ downloads</strong> on Google Play.</p>
 </div>

 <div class="highlight">